 3. AVOID FORGETTING TO PACK FOR CHANGEABLE WEATHER

-In its coastal areas, Corsica enjoys a mild Mediterranean climate with dry, hot summers but in high altitudes, the island features alpine weather conditions.
+In its coastal areas, Corsica enjoys a mild Mediterranean climate with dry, hot summers, but at high altitudes, the island features alpine weather conditions.
 In the mountains, even in May, you may still encounter snow, strong, cold winds and heavy rain.
 Summer, on the other hand, brings sudden, intense thunderstorms with flash floods.

 If active recreation is your thing, anticipate potential hazards and prepare accordingly.

-• A light rainproof jacket and trousers are your best friend if you choose to spend a significant amount of time in the Corsican mountains.
+- A light rainproof jacket and trousers are your best friends if you choose to spend a significant amount of time in the Corsican mountains.
 Also, consider waterproof footwear to ensure that you stay dry and warm in wet weather.

 Is Corsica a safe place to visit – travel advice and tips